|

 businesses.
 In the following chapter,

-you will read more about how markets
+will read more about how markets

-behave under conditions of imperfect
+behave under conditions of

 competition.